 2. Removal of Plaque and Tartar

-Next, our hygienists will use a small tool called a scaler to carefully remove plaque and hardened tartar from around the gum line and in between your teeth.
-Scraping is normal while this is being done and the more tartar that exists, the more scraping you’ll hear.
+Next, our hygienists will use a small tool called a scaler to help with removing plaque and tartar from around the gum line and in between your teeth.
+A scraping or scratching noise is normal while this is being done and the more tartar that exists, the more scraping you’ll hear.

 3. Teeth Polishing